 Pelican Migration

-If you have been following my blog for some time, you know that Israel is a good place for bird lovers.
+If you have been following my blog for some time, you know Israel is a good place for bird lovers.
 That is because Israel lies on the migration path of many birds (you can read more about bird migration at Bird Ringing at Ein Afek).

 Emek Hefer